What is Bioenergy

 Biogas is often used in the generation of electricity to generate heat and steam to drive turbines.

 On December 4, 2013, the largest biogas cogeneration project in Canada was opened.
 The facility started with a generating capacity of 2.8 MW – enough to power 2800 homes.
-The project was a partnership between the Climate Change and Emissions Management (CCEMC) Corporation and Lethbridge Biogas, with funding from Alberta Energy.
-Learn about all the Bioenergy success stories.
+The project was a partnership between the Climate Change and Emissions Management (CCEMC) Corporation and Lethbridge Biogas, with funding from Alberta Energy, it was one of four Bioenergy success stories.